-The state of Utah employed around 2,500 paralegals in the year 2014, with the vast majority of those found in the Salt Lake City area.1 Utah paralegal schools offer a wealth of options for students looking to earn a paralegal degree and join the many paralegals in Utah who assist law firms, corporate finance departments, and government agencies.
+About 2,590 paralegals were employed in Utah in 2015, with the majority working in the Salt Lake City area.1 Utah paralegal schools offer a wealth of options for students looking to earn a paralegal degree and join the many paralegals in Utah who assist law firms, corporate finance departments, and government agencies.

 How to Become a Paralegal in Utah

 As in most states, paralegals in Utah cannot offer legal advice or represent clients in court, unlike lawyers.
-Utah does not mandate any particular certification, educational or experiential requirements to become a paralegal in the state.
+Utah does not mandate any particular certification, education, or experience requirements to become a paralegal in the state.
+However, in a competitive jobs market, those who have some formal training and/ or voluntary certification may have an edge.
 Paralegals in the state of Utah must work under the direct supervision of a licensed attorney, and may not give legal advice to the general public.